sagniknitr/DNN-Hub/Notes/Optimization/Direct-Memory-Access.md

    - Cache line size may not be a good match for data size

 ### DMA transfer modes
+DMA performs data transfer operation.
+The different DMA transfer modes are as follows:-

+1) Burst or block transfer DMA

+2) Cycle steal or single byte transfer DMA.

+3) Transparent or hidden DMA.

+1) Burst or block transfer DMA

+It is the fastest DMA mode.
+In this two or more data bytes are transferred continuously.
+Processor is disconnected from system bus during DMA transfer.
+N number of machine cycles are adopted into the machine cycles of the processor where N is the number of bytes to be transferred.
+DMA sends HOLD signal to processor to request for system bus and waits for HLDA signal.
+After receiving HLDA signal, DMA gains control of system bus and transfers one byte.
+After transferring one byte, it increments memory address, decrements counter and transfers next byte.
+In this way, it transfer all data bytes between memory and I/O devices.
+After transferring all data bytes, the DMA controller disables HOLD signal & enters into slave mode.
+2) Cycle steal or single byte transfer DMA.

+In this mode only one byte is transferred at a time.
+This is slower than burst DMA.
+DMA sends HOLD signal to processor and waits for HLDA signal on receiving HLDA signal, it gains control of system bus and executes only one DMA cycle.
+After transfer one byte, it disables HOLD signal and enters into slave mode.
+Processor gains control of system bus and executes next machine cycle.
+If count is not zero and data is available then the DMA controller sends HOLD signal to the processor and transfer next byte of data block.
+3) Transparent or Hidden DMA transfer

+Processor executes some states during which is floats the address and data buses.
+During this process, processor is isolated from the system bus.
+DMA transfers data between memory and I/O devices during these states.
+This operation is transparent to the processor.
+This is slowest DMA transfer.
+In this mode, the instruction execution speed of processor is not reduced.
+But, the transparent DMA requires logic to detect the states when the processor is floating the buses.
 ######
 ######
 ######